 The children will cover the topic of ‘Water’, how it is used in every day routines, as well as part of various religious rituals.

-Homework will be given on Friday and should be returned the following Monday.
-Spelling test will take place on Wednesday.
+Homework will be given on Friday and should be returned the following Tuesday.
+Spelling tests will take place on Fridays.

-P.E will take place on Monday (dance) with the specialist sports instructor and on Wednesday (team games).
+P.E will take place on Tuesday with the specialist sports instructors and on Fridays.
 Please ensure your child has his/her kit in school on this day.
 Weather permitting, we will be spending most of our P.E sessions outside so your child will need suitable footwear for outside games.

 The children will be developing performance skills, playing recorders and singing.

 The children have access to the ‘Bug Club’ online reading resource and have been provided with their own login and username.
 The children also have access to Mathletics, an education website specialising in the improvement of pupils’ mathematical skills.

 Please encourage your children to access both resources to develop their reading and mathematical skills.